microsoftgraph/msgraph-sdk-powershell/src/Security/Security/examples/v1.0-beta/Update-MgSecurityLabelRetentionLabel.md

 	LabelToBeApplied = "String"
 	DefaultRecordBehavior = "String"
 }
-Update-MgSecurityLabelRetentionLabel -RetentionLabelId $retentionLabelId -BodyParameter $params
+Update-MgBetaSecurityLabelRetentionLabel -RetentionLabelId $retentionLabelId -BodyParameter $params
 ```
-This example shows how to use the Update-MgSecurityLabelRetentionLabel Cmdlet.
+This example shows how to use the Update-MgBetaSecurityLabelRetentionLabel Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).